 12.1 Prior to the departure from their country / commencement of the course, providing details to the students of the study programme they have chosen including the cost of the same, what is included in that fee and the cost of any additional excursions and / or services;

-12.3 Providing all relevant and up to date information concerning the students’ current medication ( if any), the students’ medical history and any other fact of which HoESP should be aware to ensure the health and well-being of the students is maintained during the currency of the course provided by HoESP;
+12.3 Providing all relevant and up to date information concerning the students’ current medication ( if any), the students’ medical history and any other fact of which JoStudy should be aware to ensure the health and well-being of the students is maintained during the currency of the course provided by JoStudy;

 12.4 Ensuring that the students arrive in the UK with all necessary documentation including passport, medical records etc. Further that they have sufficient money for payment of items not included in the course fee;

 12.5 Ensuring that the students have the correct visa to enable them to arrive, stay and study in the United Kingdom for the duration of the course.
 Further, ensuring that the students have complied with all requests by the UK Border Agency;